aimms/how-to/C_Language/109-convert-compound-sets.rst

 .. |SetMappingDeclarations| image:: /Images/109-convert-compound-sets/SetMappingDeclarations.png

-Preparing for the Deprecation of Compound Sets
+Prepare for the Deprecation of Compound Sets
 ==============================================

 .. note:: We are actively updating this topic during the deprecation stages.
 Your feedback is welcome and appreciated, as it may help others facing the same issue.